gap-packages/grape/README.md

-The GRAPE 4.8.2 Package for GAP
+The GRAPE 4.8.3 Package for GAP
 ===============================

-GRAPE is a GAP package for computing with graphs and groups, by Leonard H. Soicher, with contributions from Steve Linton, Alexander Hulpke and Jerry James, and including Brendan McKay's nauty 2.2 (final patched version) package.
+GRAPE is a GAP package for computing with graphs and groups, by Leonard H. Soicher, with contributions from Steve Linton, Alexander Hulpke, Jerry James and Max Horn, and including Brendan McKay's nauty 2.2 (final patched version) package.

 The GRAPE package and the source included with this distribution are copyright (C) Leonard Soicher 1992-2019, except for the following: